 Sometimes non-National Park trails do not allow dogs for one reason or another and if it’s a really cool trail that we can do in a short enough amount of time, we will go anyways and leave Kona behind.

 AllTrails will typically tell you if a hike is dog friendly or not and is also a good place to read reviews to see if dogs are mostly leashed or off leash dogs.
 For us, Kona does not do well with off leash dogs running at her, so if we see that a trail mostly has off leash dogs, we may leave her behind to limit our stress and embarrassment.
+Or we will go on that hike very early to try to avoid running into anyone.

 We occasionally like to kayak or ride bikes, both of which are not Kona friendly (we have yet to try kayaking with her, but envision it being a disaster haha 😅).
 We will leave her behind if we plan to do these activities, but make sure that we will not be gone for too long.